sins621/obsidian_notes/Programming/CPP/Projects/Pomodoro/Pomodoro Main.md

 - [ ] 4.
 Add Ability to Pause, Restart, Change Splits

+- [ ] 5.
+Resize Depending on Terminal Size
+	- [ ] Research Ncurses for Linux

 **Bonus?**
 - [ ] Walking and Sleeping Cat Animation
 # 1. Run a Timer with Splits: